Which "solution" will be the most powerful for you? Check the questionnaires.

 When shopping, compare the warranties of the panels and inverters.
 Micro-inverters are best if any of the panels are occasionally in shade.

-How many panels to put up will depend on your budget, rooftop space, and sunlight access.
+How many panels you put up will depend on your budget, rooftop space, and sunlight access.
 Our costs came to $4,000 for 5 panels (a small project) several years ago, and we got the cheaper, less efficient, polycrystalline panels.
-"After solar incentives, [costs range from] $10,000 to $30,000 for an average American household."

-It often makes sense to get a battery storage system installed at the same time as the rooftop solar system.
+Alhough it often makes sense to get a battery storage system installed at the same time as the rooftop solar system,

-When there's an electrical blackout, you will not be able to use the electricity from your roof, UNLESS
+when there's an electrical blackout, you will not be able to use (grid-tied) electricity from your roof, UNLESS

 See the batteries page for more information on this blackout/back-up issue and other electrical storage questions!